Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Formation Mechanism

 Recently, the discovery of more isolated \& quiescent dwarf galaxies (e.g., \citealt{Makarov2012kkr25, Karachentsev2015kks3, Polzin2021cosmosdw1, sand2022tucanaB, casey2023Blobby, li2024hedgehog}) bring the ``backsplash'' process under the spotlight.
 When a satellite galaxy passes through the pericenter of a more massive dark matter halo, it could experience a gravitational impulse during the interaction and subsequently get ``ejected'' out of the virial radius of the halo (e.g., \citealt{Mamon2004, Gill2005, Wetzel2014}).
-The backsplash process can effectively act as an environmental quenching mechanism that helps explain the enhanced quenched satellite population near massive halos or isolated quenched dwarf galaxies.
+The backsplash process can effectively act as an environmental quenching mechanism, helping explain the enhanced quenched satellite population near massive halos or isolated quenched dwarf galaxies.
 At the sub-halo level, the backsplash is a well-known effect in cosmological simulations, but its significance in shaping galaxies' properties is less explored.
 Recently, \citet{benavides2021backsplash} proposed that the backsplash process can help explain the isolated \& quiescent dwarf galaxy, including UDGs.
-During the backsplash, the tidal interaction could effectively strip the gas within a satellite galaxy, accelerating its quenching.
+During the backsplash, tidal interactions could effectively strip gas from a satellite galaxy, accelerating its quenching.
 In addition to creating a gas-poor dwarf population outside the host halo, in principle, the tidal interaction can help explain the elongated \& asymmetric morphology.
 So far, candidates of backsplash galaxies are found near the Local Group (e.g., \citealt{McConnachie2012localdwarf, Teyssier2012}) and among the isolated \& quiescent dwarf population (e.g., \citealt{casey2023Blobby, li2024hedgehog}).
 Using the TNG50 (e.g., \citealt{Nelson2019, Pillepich2019}) high-resolution hydro-simulations, \citet{Bhattacharyya2025} found that the backsplash population can explain the majority of the quenched dwarf galaxies outside 1.5 Mpc from a more massive halo.
 In theory, Zangetsu could be a backsplash satellite created in past interactions with one of the candidates we identified.
 Moreover, in the simulated sample of backsplash UDGs from \citet{benavides2021backsplash}, the average distance between UDGs and their hosts is $2.1\ r_{200}$.
-Ignoring the slight difference between $r_{200}$ and virial radius, Fig. \ref{fig:environment} demonstrates that Zangetsu is located within the $2.1\ r_{200}$ range of all potential host galaxies.
-This suggests that all the candidates shown in Fig. \ref{fig:environment} could plausibly be Zangetsu’s host under this scenario.
-However, it is worth noting that the virial radius used here is already estimated based on their host halo masses' upper limits.
+Ignoring the slight difference between $r_{200}$ and the virial radius, Figure \ref{fig:environment} demonstrates that Zangetsu is located within the $2.1\ r_{200}$ range of all potential host galaxies.
+This suggests that all the candidates shown in Figure \ref{fig:environment} could plausibly be Zangetsu’s host under this scenario.
+However, it is worth noting that the virial radius used here is already estimated based on the upper limits of their host halo masses.